minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 When a result is available, the http response code should be: 200

-And the response should look like this:
+And the payload should look like this:

 ```javascript
 {